pallets/quart/docs/how_to_guides/streaming_response.rst

 Quart supports responses that are meant to be streamed to the client, rather than received in one block.
-If you are interested in streaming the request data see :ref:`request_body` or in two way streaming see :ref:`websockets`.
+If you are interested in streaming the request data see :ref:`request_body` or for duplex streaming see :ref:`websockets`.

 To stream a response the view-function should return an asynchronous